HydrolienF/usual/README.md

 This is the usual package of Formiko, shared by launcher & game.

-cf https://github.com/HydrolienF/Formiko for more information.
+cf [Main repository](https://github.com/HydrolienF/Formiko) for more information.